How We Work With Our Clients

 Assess Your Needs

 First, we will identify your investment objectives by asking you about your financial goals.
-We will also explore such issues as your risk tolerance, your tax situation, your investment time horizon, and whether or not you want to take current income from your portfolio.
+We will explore important concerns such as your risk tolerance, your tax situation, your investment time horizon, and whether or not you want to take current income from your portfolio.
 We help you to determine your goals by:

-- Helping you determine the strengths, opportunities, and dangers
+Help you determine your strengths, opportunities and avoid dangers

 Establish A Plan

-Next, we will help you develop an investment plan designed to achieve your goals.
-Included in the plan may be your expected investment returns, your ideal asset mix between stocks and bonds, and the general types of securities that are suitable for you.
+Next, we will help you develop a financial plan designed to achieve your goals.
+This will include your investment plan with expected investment returns, your ideal asset mix between stocks and bonds and the general types of securities that are suitable for you.
 Other assets such as investment properties, pension plans or a 401k will be factored into your plan so that you have a comprehensive view of your financial life.
 We help you develop a personalized path to attain your goals by identifying your important core values and following bibical principles.

 Implement The Plan